 Craft and fine artists typically do the following:

 Artists create objects that are beautiful, thought provoking, and sometimes shocking.
 They often strive to communicate ideas or feelings through their art.

 Craft artists work with many different materials, including ceramics, glass, textiles, wood, metal, and paper, to create unique pieces of art, such as pottery, quilts, stained glass, furniture, jewelry, and clothing.
 Many craft artists also use fine-art techniques—for example, painting, sketching, and printing—to add finishing touches to their products.

 Fine artists typically display their work in museums, in commercial or nonprofit art galleries, at craft fairs, in corporate collections, on the Internet, and in private homes.
 Some of their artwork may be commissioned (requested by a client), but most is sold by the artist or through private art galleries or dealers.
 The artist, gallery, and dealer together decide in advance how much of the proceeds from the sale each will keep.

 Most craft and fine artists spend their time and effort selling their artwork to potential customers and building a reputation.
 In addition to selling their artwork, many artists have at least one other job to support their craft or art careers.

 Some artists work in museums or art galleries as art directors or as archivists, curators, or museum workers, planning and setting up exhibits.
 Others teach craft or art classes or conduct workshops in schools or in their own studios.
-For more information on workers who teach art classes, see the profiles on kindergarten and elementary school teachers, middle school teachers, high school teachers, and postsecondary teachers.
+For more information on workers who teach art classes, see the profiles on kindergarten and elementary school teachers, middle school teachers, high school teachers, career and technical education teachers, and postsecondary teachers.

 Craft and fine artists specialize in one or more types of art.
 The following are examples of types of craft and fine artists: